 As we’ve seen so far, the term friendly fraud is a complete contradiction.
-In some cases, customers actively engage in fraud to maliciously game the system – often called “hostile friendly fraud”.
+In some cases, customers actively engage in fraud and false claims to maliciously game the system – often called “hostile friendly fraud”.

 However, most of the time customers involve themselves in it by accident.
 One instance of this so-called “benign friendly fraud” involves parents mistakenly requesting chargebacks for purchases their children made without their knowledge.
 (For more information on this, please refer to this article: The Many Faces of Friendly Fraud.)

 Another example is when a customer accidentally mistakes a genuine purchase for a fraudulent one, requesting a chargeback because they don’t recognize a transaction or the supplied merchant details on a bank statement, or in some cases because they simply forgot about a purchase.

-Unfortunately, innocent cases such as this can soon turn foul.
+Unfortunately, even innocent cases of false claims can soon turn foul.
 Companies lacking the time or money to dispute chargebacks give the customer the benefit of the doubt, potentially transforming the once-innocent cardholder into a repeat fraudster due to the ease of the process.
 Coding legitimate transactions as fraud in this way has serious downstream effects for merchants.

 Why is it so serious?